• All Sites:

 1. Plan special events for preteens in transition.

 When I was a children’s pastor in North Atlanta, we would intentionally schedule late Fall and December events with our older kids.
 My wife would have special outings with the oldest group of girls in our children’s ministry, while I would take the boys and their dads on an annual paintball expedition.
 The result: A near-negligible drop-off with our kids.
 The connection in the Fall carried over the holidays into the New Year.
 We spent all Spring connecting kids with their future leaders (in the student ministry) and teased with the invite to summer camp with the students.
-They were “moving up,” not “moving out.”
+They were moving up, not moving out.

 2. Establish a pattern of small group involvement.